 The tables list the values for steel masts.

-For aluminium masts, the free mast length is reduced to 75% of the values for steel.
+For aluminum masts, the free mast length is reduced to 75% of the values for steel.

 High masts or installations on ships with high vibration levels should be further stabilized by stays or wires from the mast flange.
-Also mount vibration isolators between the flange and the radome.
-For the FB250 compact dome antenna, the vibration isolators are included in the Mast mount kit.
+Also mount vibration isolators between the flange and the radome, as described in Vibration, SAILOR 500 FleetBroadband antenna on page 26.
+For SAILOR 250 FleetBroadband, the vibration isolators are included in the Mast mount kit.